open-quantum-safe/www/applications/tls/index.md

 <a href="https://github.com/open-quantum-safe/oqs-engine">oqs-engine</a> is a C-based OpenSSL ENGINE that enables in (vanilla) OpenSSL the use of post-quantum digital signature algorithms from liboqs.
 Changes and/or additions to the algorithms supported by liboqs will be dynamically reflected in the ENGINE, thereby facilitating the deployment and evaluation of post-quantum digital signature algorithms in contexts where it might be expensive or infeasible to replace OpenSSL wholesale with our corresponding fork.

 We are grateful to <a href="https://www.senetas.com">Senetas</a> for contributing this ENGINE to the OQS project.
 Hear about Senetas' work on the ENGINE for OQS in their interview on <a href="https://risky.biz/RB581/">episode 581 of the Risky Business podcast</a>.

+This subproject has been discontinued in line with the [strategic OpenSSL architecture](https://www.openssl.org/docs/OpenSSLStrategicArchitecture.html) and replaced by the actively maintained [OQS-provider](#oqs-openssl-provider).

 ## Demo integrations